Apollo Homecare Logo

 Healthy Heart Tips for a Healthy Life

 The key to a healthy and active life is a healthy heart.
-The heart is one of most important organs in the body as it pumps blood and oxygen to all our organs.
+The heart is one of the most important organs in the body, as it pumps blood and oxygen to all our organs.
 If the heart does not get the care it needs, serious problems can develop in the lining of the arteries, leading to plaque formation that leads to heart attacks and blockage of blood flow in the arteries.
 This can further cause chest pain or a heart attack.

-A healthy diet can reduce the risk of acquiring heart disease and protect the heart by lowering cholesterol, blood pressure levels and the risk of developing type 2 diabetes.
+Tips for maintaining a healthy heart 1.
+Eat a balanced diet A healthy diet can reduce the risk of acquiring heart disease and protect the heart by lowering cholesterol, blood pressure levels, and the risk of developing type 2 diabetes.

 What to avoid and what to eat: